-If we cannot make scheduled payments on our debt, we would be in default and the following events could occur: lenders under our Secured Credit Facility and holders of the Senior Notes could declare all outstanding principal and interest to be due and payable; lenders under the Revolving Credit Facility could terminate their commitments to provide loans; and lenders could foreclose against the assets securing their loans.
+If we cannot make scheduled payments on our debt, we would be in default and the following events could occur: lenders under our Senior Credit Facility and holders of the Senior Notes could declare all outstanding principal and interest to be due and payable; and lenders under the Revolving Credit Facility could terminate their commitments to provide loans.
 All of these events could force us into bankruptcy or liquidation and result in investors' losing some or all of the value of their investment.